linbox-team/fflas-ffpack/README.md

 ## AUTHORS

-The FFLAS-FFPACK group (see AUTHORS for a list of contributors).
+The FFLAS-FFPACK group (see AUTHORS file for a list of contributors).

 ## Citing FFLAS-FFPACK